ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

     -   your lab section
     -   the name of your section's GSI
 -   Save the changes made in `README.md`.
--   So far the content in `README.md` has been update, but these changes have not been recorded by Git.
+-   So far the content in `README.md` has been updated, but these changes have not been recorded by Git.
 You can confirm this by checking the status of the repo:

     ``` bash
     git status